bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

   - Runs on a timer, or when logging in after being online for a while?
   - upgrade to harden scripts against restarts?
   - some actions delay or impend the webstorm?
+  - webstorm needs indicator when starting and when recovering

 - Attempt to make connection?